ibm-cloud-docs/devsecops/devsecops-release-notes.md

 {: #devsecops-open-v10.53.0}

 Trigger payload for Simple automation pipeline
-:   Added trigger payload to simple automation pipeline for the end users use.
+:   Added trigger payload to simple automation pipeline for the end user use.

 Evidence information in auto generated issues
-:   devsecops now adds evidence information to the auto generated issues as an additional comment.
+:   DevSecOps now adds evidence information to the auto generated issues as an additional comment.

 Deprecation of `open-v9` version of pipelines
 :   With the `open-v10` version of pipelines providing concurrent execution of tasks and improved pipeline performance, the `open-v9` version of pipelines are now deprecated.

 Deprecated `payload` for PR pipelines
 :   Due to inefficiencies in the way payload is handled the payload support has been deprecated from PR pipelines.
-If any of your workloads are dependent on payload.
-Please use this snippet:
+If any of your workloads are dependent on payload, please use this snippet:
 ```
 PR_BODY=$(curl -s -u "$USER:$TOKEN" "$PR_URL" | jq .body
 ```